 [New Zealand: Yes, we agree there is a case for moving it to section 6.]

 [Germany: We agree.]

+JAMAICA: Supports the suggestion made by Canada, New Zealand and Germany re: specific guidelines relating to confidence in the inspection and certification systems for both exporter and importer – reference should be made to CAC/GL 26 – 1997 as a supplementary document to CAC/GL 47 and this information included in Principle 6: Practical considerations.

+We also endorse the point put forward by New Zealand re: specific guidelines relating to rejection of products for both exporter and importer – reference should be made to CAC/GL 25 – 1997 and this material also be included in Principle 6: Practical considerations

 In the case of a rejection the exchange of information should be done according to the Guidelines for the Exchange of Information Between Countries on Rejections of Imported Food (CAC/GL 25-1997).
 The information should document the link between the particular ’production lot‘ or ’production consignment' of the exporter and the ’inspection lot‘ or ’inspection consignment‘ inspection samples of the importer.
 The information should contain: